Homeland security official says 475 people were detained during an immigration raid in Georgia

 Schrank said he didn't know precisely how many of the 475 detained were Korean nationals, but that they made up a majority.
 No one has yet been charged with any crimes, he said, but the investigation is ongoing.

-“This was not a immigration operation where agents went into the premises, rounded up folks, and put them on buses,” Schrank said.
-“This has been a multi-month criminal investigation where we have developed evidence and conducted interviews, gathered documents and presented that evidence to the court in order to obtain a judicial search warrant.”
+“This was not an immigration operation where agents went into the premises, rounded up folks, and put them on buses,” Schrank said.
+“This has been a multimonth criminal investigation where we have developed evidence and conducted interviews, gathered documents and presented that evidence to the court in order to obtain a judicial search warrant.”

 He said most of the detainees were taken to an immigration detention center in Folkston, Georgia, near the Florida state line.